MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Abstract

 \section{Abstract}

 Multimodal egocentric activity recognition integrates visual and inertial cues for robust first-person behavior understanding.
-However, deploying such systems in open-world environments requires detecting novel activities while continuously learning from non-stationary streams.
-Existing methods rely on the main logits for novelty scoring, without fully exploiting the complementary evidence available from individual modalities.
-Because these logits are often dominated by RGB, cues from other modalities, particularly IMU, remain underutilized, and this imbalance worsens over time under catastrophic forgetting.
+However, deploying such systems in open-world environments requires detecting novel activities while continuously learning from non-stationary data streams.
+Existing methods rely on the main fused logits for novelty scoring, without fully exploiting the complementary evidence available from individual modalities.
+Because these logits are often dominated by RGB, cues from other modalities, particularly IMU, remain underutilized, and this imbalance worsens as catastrophic forgetting accumulates.
 To address this, we propose MAND, a modality-aware framework for multimodal egocentric open-world continual learning.
-At inference, Modality-aware Adaptive Scoring (MoAS) estimates sample-wise modality reliability from energy scores and adaptively integrates modality logits to better exploit complementary modality cues for novelty detection.
-During training, Modality-wise Representation Stabilization Training (MoRST) preserves modality-specific discriminability across tasks via auxiliary heads and modality-wise logit distillation.
-Experiments on a public multimodal egocentric benchmark show that MAND improves novel activity detection AUC by up to 10\% and known-class classification accuracy by up to 2.8\% over state-of-the-art baselines.
+At inference, Modality-aware Adaptive Scoring (MoAS) adaptively adjusts modality contributions using sample-wise reliability and refines novelty scoring with deviation and disagreement penalties.
+During training, Modality-aware Representation Stabilization Training (MoRST) preserves the discriminative capacity of each modality across tasks through modality-specific heads and modality-wise logit distillation.
+Experiments on a public multimodal egocentric benchmark show that MAND consistently improves novel activity detection and known-class accuracy while substantially reducing FPR95, indicating more reliable open-world recognition.
+The source code is available at \href{https://github.com/HyeJeongIm/MAND}{github.com/HyeJeongIm/MAND}.